 ● Incentivize development of new kinds of commercial spaces in critical areas to make communities more economically resilient;

 ● Regulate codes and building standards to incorporate strategies for resiliency, including allowing floodable ground floors with removable programming and requiring emergency preparedness.

 The design opportunities illustrated below represent potential projects to increase resiliency in these impacted communities, with the potential to apply solutions to many other commercial corridors and districts across the region.

-Download the HR&A Advisors, Inc. with Cooper, Robertson & Partners boards and project research here.
+Download the boards and project research presented by HR&A Advisors, Inc. with Cooper, Robertson & Partners in 2013 here.